This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 Top eleven global problems

-(Global problem areas that we need to work on or it will all end in tears.
-See (Existential Risks)
+(Global issues that we need to address or it will all go pear shaped.
+See (Existential Risks))

-5. Loss of social cohesion (through misinformation, and democracy failures and inadequacies)
+6. Loss of social cohesion (thru misinformation and democracy failures/inadequecies)

-8. Dangerous and/or ungoverned technology (such as viral research, gene edititing, AI, autonomous robots/weapons etc)
+8. Other dangerous and/or ungoverned technology (such as viral research, gene edititing, autonomous robots/weapons etc)

 11. Social media reach (for people who shouldn't have an audience)